mwojick/audio-pond/DOCKER.md

 docker run -it --rm --gpus all -v /usr/lib/wsl/lib:/usr/lib/wsl/lib -v ~/piano_transcription_inference_data:/root/piano_transcription_inference_data -v $(pwd)/output:/app/output audio-pond:latest https://www.youtube.com/watch?v=your-video-id
 ```

-- `/usr/lib/wsl/lib` directory is needed when running on Windows with WSL so pytorch can find the GPU
+- `/usr/lib/wsl/lib` directory is needed when running on Windows with WSL so pytorch can find the GPU.
+If you don't have an Nvidia GPU, the transcription model will fallback to using the CPU.
-- `~/piano_transcription_inference_data` directory is needed for the piano transcription model
+- `~/piano_transcription_inference_data` directory is needed to cache the piano transcription model.
 - The local `output` directory is mounted at `/app/output` in the container.

 Run with different arguments as needed: